Elevenlabs AudioNative Player

 Create data models with Prisma.js

 Prisma.js allows you to easily define data models using TypeScript or JavaScript.
-To define a data model, simply create a prisma file that contains the model definition.
+To do so, simply create a Prisma file containing the model definition.

 model User {